Fedolodic/data-structure-and-algorithms-visualizer/README.md

 This project contains small interactive demos for various data structure and algorithm patterns.

-Currently the project includes a sliding window visualization and a basic two pointers demo.
+Currently the project includes a sliding window visualization, a basic two pointers demo, and a new prefix sum demonstration.
 A small navigation bar lets you switch between demos.

 ## Running Locally